-Short-term assignments are handed out regularly throughout the semester and serve the purpose of consolidating with exercises the material covered in class.
-These assignment will typically not require programming, although in some cases writing some code to test your answers could be a good idea.
+Non-coding exercises will typically not require programming, although in some cases writing some code to test your answers could be a good idea.
 If this is the case, you are welcome to include the code in your submission to justify your answer.
-On average, each ST assignment will take 2-3 hours to complete, with large variations in this estimation on a student-by-student, assignment-by-assignment base.
+On average, the non-coding portion of each homework will take you 3-4 hours to complete, with large variations in this estimation on a student-by-student, assignment-by-assignment base.
 A good golden rule is: always account for double that amount of time to make sure you can complete your assignment on time.